zarautz/pagoeta/README.md

 This file mimics the credentials file that will be automatically generated at a [cloudControl](https://www.cloudcontrol.com/dev-center/quickstart) deployment.

-For development, just copy `creds.json.txt` to `creds.json` and fill in the options.
+For development, just copy `creds.json.txt` to `creds.json` and fill in the options (only real database information is strictly necessary).

-Once the database configuration is filled in you can generate the necessary tables using `manage.py`:
+Once the database configuration is filled in you can generate the necessary tables and load some fixtures using `manage.py`:

     $ python manage.py migrate